Polaris66/ML-models/README.md

 Rearranging the feature order does not affect the result.
 The weight vector appears similarly rearranged.

+It is found that the data is linearly seperable when normalized.

 # Fischer's Linear Discriminant Analysis

 Fischer's LDA does not require training and directly gives 95% accuracy, 95% precision and 91% recall on normalized and imputed data.